 4. Japanese-style omelette (okonomiyaki)

 Unless you’re vegan, there’s a good chance you’ll have some eggs in the house.
-So if you get home from work feeling hungry and tired, yet have no idea what to cook, why not put those eggs to good use and make a dinner that’s totally different from usual?
+So, if you get home from work feeling hungry and tired, yet have no idea what to cook, why not put those eggs to good use and make a dinner that’s totally different from usual?

 This okonomiyaki recipe from Delicious uses cauliflower, spring onions, and pak choi to bulk up the omelette, and soy sauce, Worcestershire sauce, and chillies to add rich, savoury flavours.
-What’s handy about this recipe is that it uses ingredients that many of us might already have in the cupboard.
+What’s handy about this recipe is that it uses ingredients that many of us already have in the cupboard.

 To find out more about cooking okonomiyaki, watch the video below.